DHTMLX/docs-suite/docs/grid/usage.md

 Every field listed in the `map` object of a grouping level is recomputed over the rows that are left, both on the header row and on the group summary row set by the `summary` property.

+The [summaries](grid/configuration.md#custom-statistics-in-the-column-headerfooter-and-spans) of a column and of the grid are calculated over the data rows only as well, so the group header rows and the group summary rows don't affect the totals.

 In the snippet below the [`counter`](#configuring-data-grouping) function renders the current number of rows of a group against the initial one, while the `map` object puts the recalculated total of the group into the "price" cell of the header row and of the summary row:

 ~~~jsx {8-12,14-15}